-Passionate about performance and music education, Backman has taught in public schools as well as at the university level, and is often sought after as a clinician and adjudicator.
-An active specialist in New Music, Backman has appeared as a guest artist at the National Conference of the Society for Composers, the SCI Region V and VI conferences, the University of Central Missouri New Music Festival and the Missouri Western State University Electronic Music Mini Festival.
-She also performed in the opening night of the Black Lab New Music Festival in Kansas City.
+Originally from Oak Harbor, Washington, Virginia Q. Backman is a flutist and educator in the Kansas City area.
+Passionate about both performance and music education, Backman has taught in public schools as well as at the university level, is sought after as a clinician, adjudicator, and teacher, and performs frequently as a soloist, chamber musician, and orchestral flutist.
+An active performer of new music, Backman has appeared as a guest artist at the National Conference of the Society for Composers, the University of Central Missouri New Music Festival, the Society of Composers, Inc. Region V and VI Conferences, and the Missouri Western State University Electronic Music Mini-Festival.
+She was also a featured artist in the opening night concert of the 2013 Black Lab New Music Festival in Kansas City.